 Consuming an adequate amount of nutrients, particularly calcium and vitamin D, is helpful, especially before maximum bone density is reached (around age 30) but also after this time.
 Vitamin D helps the body absorb calcium.

 All men and women should consume at least 1,000 milligrams of calcium each day.
 Postmenopausal women, older men, children who are going through puberty, and women who are pregnant or breastfeeding may need to consume 1,200 to 1,500 milligrams each day.
+Calcium in food is preferred over calcium supplements.
 Foods rich in calcium include dairy products (such as milk and yogurt), certain vegetables (such as broccoli), nut milks (such as almond milk), and nuts (such as macadamia).
+See table .

-People should consume 800 to 1,000 international units (IUs) of supplemental vitamin D each day.
-People who have vitamin D deficiency Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
+People with osteoporosis should consume 600 to 800 international units (IUs) of supplemental vitamin D each day.
+People with osteoporosis who have vitamin D deficiency Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
 Some disorders can also cause the deficiency.
 The most common cause is lack of exposure to sunlight, usually when... read more may need even higher doses.
 Sometimes doctors check the level of vitamin D in the blood to determine how much supplemental vitamin D should be taken.
 The most common food source is fortified foods, mainly cereals and dairy products.
 Vitamin D is also present in fish liver oils and fatty fish.
 Supplemental vitamin D is usually given as cholecalciferol, the natural form of vitamin D, or ergocalciferol, the synthetic plant-derived form.

 Weight-bearing exercise, such as walking Walking There are many forms of exercise, and each type has its advantages and disadvantages.
 Some types of exercise expend more calories than others (see table Calories Expended During Exercise).
 Different... read more and stair-climbing, increases bone density.
 Exercises that do not involve weight bearing, such as swimming Swimming There are many forms of exercise, and each type has its advantages and disadvantages.
 Some types of exercise expend more calories than others (see table Calories Expended During Exercise).
 Different... read more , do not increase bone density but do increase core strength and balance and reduce the risk of falls.
 Most experts recommend about 30 minutes of weight-bearing exercise daily.
 A physical therapist Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
 It can improve joint and muscle function, helping... read more can develop a safe exercise program for people and demonstrate how to safely perform daily activities to minimize the risk of falls and spine fractures.